Embird Embroidery Software

 Rectangle - corner type

-1. Rounded Corner (Filleted Corner): This replaces a sharp 90-degree corner with a smooth, outward curve.
+1. Rounded Corner (Filleted): Replaces a sharp 90-degree angle with a smooth, outward curve.

-The amount of corner modification is measured in percentages.
-These percentages are based on half the length of the rectangle's side.
+The intensity of the corner modification is defined as a percentage, where 100% represents half the length of the rectangle's side.

 Rectangle - corner size